-Main Plan Para/ Suggested change to Submission version Implications to the SA Modifications Policy No (MM) this timing will not off at the process out findings it this timing will not affect the assessment findings, it will support SA objectives 14 (equity and social inclusion), 15 (good quality housing), 20 (economic growth) and 21 (town centre vitality) by bringing housing provision forward at a faster rate meaning more people and the economy can benefit sooner and enhance the vibrancy and vitality of the city centre.
+Main Modifications Plan Para/ Policy No Suggested change to Submission version Implications to the SA (MM) this timing will not affect the assessment findings, it will support SA objectives 14 (equity and social inclusion), 15 (good quality housing), 20 (economic growth) and 21 (town centre vitality) by bringing housing provision forward at a faster rate meaning more people and the economy can benefit sooner and enhance the vibrancy and vitality of the city centre.
 SHLAA References 659 and 928 'Site Name' in Appendix D will need to be amended to reflect the proposed name changes.
 Table 5.12 Other East Hull housing allocations The planning permission and build status of the sites have been amended, however this will not affect the main report and in Appendix D of the Hull Local Plan Publication-SA Report.
 The proposed amendments bring forward the housing deliverability of two sites from the period 2021 - 2032 to 2016 - 2021.
 Although this timing will not affect the assessment findings, it will support SA objectives 14 (equity and social inclusion), 15 (good quality housing), 20 (economic growth) and 21 (town centre vitality) by bringing housing provision forward at a faster rate meaning more people and the economy can benefit sooner and enhance the vibrancy and vitality of the city centre.
 It is proposed that housing at allocation reference 122 will increase by 13 dwellings, however this increase will not affect the assessment findings.